ntamas/cl1/doc/cmdline/index.rst

 the examples represents the shell prompt of the operating system.
 There is no need to type it.

-The easiest use-case is to run Cluster ONE on an input file containing id1-id2-weight triplets.
+The easiest use-case is to run ClusterONE on an input file containing id1-id2-weight triplets.
 Assuming that you have the Java interpreter on the path of your operating system, this is as simple as::

     $ java -jar cluster_one.jar input_file.txt

-Cluster ONE also works on SIF files (Standard Interaction Format).
+ClusterONE also works on SIF files (Standard Interaction Format).
 It ignores the interaction types and assumes each interaction to have a weight of 1.0::

     $ java -jar cluster_one.jar input_file.sif